Equipment and technology

 For me, the most exciting thing about working in virtual and augmented reality is seeing the potential of the technologies that are providing us with new capabilities.
 The opportunities are endless.

-Dr Ben Horan
+Associate Professor Ben Horan

-Director of CADET VR Lab
+Director of the VR Lab